Canon 1D C vs 1DX

 So what conclusions can be drawn?
 Is the Canon 1D C better than the Canon 1D X or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Canon EOS-1D C:

 - Better video: Provides higher definition movie capture (4K/24p vs 1080/30p).

 - Better sound control: Has a headphone port that enables audio monitoring while recording.

 - More modern: Is somewhat more recent (announced 5 months after the 1DX).

 - More affordable: Was introduced into a lower priced category (55 percent cheaper at launch).

 - More heavily discounted: Has been on the market for longer (launched in October 2011).

 The above review scores should be interpreted with care, though.
 The assessments were made in relation to similar cameras of the same technological generation.
-A score, therefore, has to be seen in close connection to the price and market introduction time of the camera, and rating-comparisons among cameras that span long time periods or concern very differently equipped models make little sense.
-It should also be noted that some of the review sites have over time altered the way they render their verdicts.
+Thus, a score needs to be put into the context of the launch date and the launch price of the camera, and comparisons of ratings among very different cameras or across long time periods have little meaning.
+Also, kindly note that some of the listed sites have over time developped their review approaches and their reporting style.

 Other camera comparisons